Tuesday, March 24, 2020

 (I would find out later when looking through my mom's yearbook that this mystery woman had apparently always been zombie-faced.)

 So, there she stood, this stranger offering nothing.
-No soothing words, no charming stories, no smiles, no freakin' beer.
+No soothing words, no charming stories, no smiles, not even the empty gesture of a gift.
 Nothing but an expressionless stare.

 Being unnecessarily polite, I invited her to sit.